SAP-samples/btp-terraform-samples/released/discovery_center/mission_4327/setup_subaccount_kyma/README.md

 1. Clone repository `git clone https://github.com/SAP-samples/btp-terraform-samples.git`
 2. Navigate to `released/discovery_center/mission_4327/setup_subaccount_kyma`
 3. You will be seeing these files named `main.tf`,`provider.tf`,`samples.tfvars`,`variables.tf`.
-4. Change the variables in the samples.tfvars file to meet your requirements Follow these steps to use the script:
+4. Create a file named terraform.tfvars and copy samples.tfvars content to terraform.tfvars.
+Update the variables to meet your requirements (By default free-tier plans are used, if you want to use it for production update in the terraform.tfvars accordingly) Follow these steps to use the script:
 5. **Install Terraform Plugins**: Open a terminal and navigate to the directory containing your Terraform configuration files.
 Run the following command to initialize and upgrade Terraform plugins:

     ```shell
-    terraform init -upgrade
+    terraform init
     ```

 6. **Review Changes**: Generate an execution plan to review the changes that will be made to your SAP BTP account.
 Run:

     ```shell
-    terraform plan -var-file="sample.tfvars"
+    terraform plan
     ```

 7. **Apply Configuration**: Apply the Terraform configuration to create the SAP BTP subaccount and entitlements.
 Run:

     ```shell
-    terraform apply -var-file="sample.tfvars"
+    terraform apply
     ```

     Confirm the changes by typing "yes."